msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

   # The actual workflow doing the update job
 ```

-The `on.schedule.cron` trigger here is doing the main job here of accepting a cron expression ([crontab.guru](https://crontab.guru/) let's you write your own with ease), which defines how often this workflow executes.
-In [my case](https://crontab.guru/#0_*_*_*_6), you can see that it executes at 12AM on every Saturday.
-Going through the merged pull requests in APS, you will notice that the [publicsuffixlist pull requests](https://github.com/android-password-store/Android-Password-Store/pulls?q=is%3Apr+is%3Amerged+sort%3Aupdated-desc+label%3APSL) indeed happen at intervals of at least 7 days.
+Putting the cron expression into [crontab guru](https://crontab.guru/#0_*_*_*_6), you can see that it executes at 12AM on every Saturday.
+Going through the merged pull requests in APS, you will also notice that the [publicsuffixlist pull requests](https://github.com/android-password-store/Android-Password-Store/pulls?q=is%3Apr+is%3Amerged+sort%3Aupdated-desc+label%3APSL) indeed happen no sooner than 7 days apart.

 Mine is a very naive example of how you can use cron triggers to automate parts of your workflow.
-The [Rust](https://github.com/rust-lang) project uses these same triggers to implement a significantly important aspect of their daily workings.
+The [Rust](https://github.com/rust-lang) project uses these same triggers to implement a significantly more important aspect of their daily workings.
 Rust maintains a repository called [glacier](https://github.com/rust-lang/glacier) which contains a list of internal compiler errors (ICEs) and code fragments to reproduce each of them.
 Using a similar cron trigger, this repository checks each new nightly release of Rust to see if any of these compiler crashes were resolved silently by a refactor.
-When it comes across a ICE that was fixed (compiles correctly or fails with errors rather than crashing), it files a [pull request](https://github.com/rust-lang/glacier/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+sort%3Aupdated-desc) moving the reproduction file to the `fixed` pile.
-It's a *very* smart and effective use of the cron feature!
+When it comes across a ICE that was fixed (compiles correctly or fails with errors rather than crashing the compiler), it files a [pull request](https://github.com/rust-lang/glacier/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+sort%3Aupdated-desc) moving the reproduction file to the `fixed` pile.

 ## Running jobs based on commit message